Lake Powell Data

 Basic Coordination: The Minimum Effort Plan

-Small, interpolated adjustments to the 2007 tier structure.
+Small tweaks that smooth out the 2007 rules.
 Better than nothing, but not by much.

 5 min read